 Note that the model outputs these start and end logits.
-In utils.py, the function search_span_endpoints actually extracts a span, used in main.py to get the answer.
+In utils.py, the function search\span\endpoints actually extracts a span, used in main.py to get the answer.

-Code The code is available at https://github.com/gregdurrett/cs378nlp-sp20-fp.
-Follow the instructions in the README to download the code and the data (using setup.sh, which downloads everything from publicly-available sources).
+Code Follow the instructions in the README to download the code and the data (using setup.sh, which downloads everything from publicly-available sources).
 Pre-trained versions of the model with several settings of hyperparameters are available as downloads through Box as well.

 The model can be run in several modes.
-Using main.py, you can either $--do_train$ or $--do_test$ to either train a model (but not evaluate it), test a model (by loading parameters from either one of our pretrained models or one you trained previously).
-Then you can use evaluate.py to compute exact match and F_1 metrics for evaluation.
+Using main.py, you can either $--do_train$ or $--do_test$ to either train a model (but not evaluate it), test a model (by loading parameters from either one of our pre-trained models or one you trained previously).
+Then you can use evaluate.py to compute exact match and $F_1$ metrics for evaluation.